California's wildfire season is 'far from over' as multiple massive blazes rage, official warns | NewsChannel 3-12

 By Aya Elamroussi, CNN

-California could be dealing with massive wildfires until the end of the year, a top fire official said Tuesday, warning people to keep their guard up.
+California could be dealing with massive wildfires until the end of the year, a top fire official said, warning people to keep their guard up.

-“This season is far from over,” Cal Fire Chief Thom Porter cautioned.
+“This season is far from over,” Cal Fire Chief Thom Porter cautioned Tuesday.
 “We are on par with where we were last year.
 That’s sobering and that is the new reality.”

 Wildfires have seared more than two million acres of California land this year.
 That’s about 150,000 acres less than at this time last year, which saw the most acreage ever lost to wildfires.